10 Easy Essential Oil Perfume Blends Inspired by Famous Perfumes

 Capturing the essence of Guerlain Shalimar, this blend is rich and oriental.
 Use 3 drops of Vanilla, 2 drops of Bergamot, and 1 drop each of Patchouli and Frankincense EO’s.

 Vanilla forms the sweet, sensual core of this blend.
-Bergamot adds a citrusy brightness, whilst Patchouli and Frankincense contribute depth and mystique.
+Bergamot adds a citrusy brightness, while Patchouli and Frankincense contribute depth and mystique.

 This combination works well as a perfume oil or in a diffuser for a warm, inviting ambiance.